 Team applications will be reviewed by a selection committee on a rolling basis and those accepted into the program will be assigned to a cohort based on availability.
 Qualified applicants may be invited to an interview with members of the selection committee as part of the application process.
 View the I-Corps team application online. >>

 Team eligibility requirements include:

-- a minimum of two teammates, co-located in the Chicagoland region, who are committed to attending all four required workshops and completing out-of-class assignments – we do not recommend having more than four teammates, total;
+- A minimum of two teammates, preferably co-located in the Chicagoland region, who are committed to attending all required sessions and completing out-of-class assignments – we do not recommend having more than four teammates total

-- an idea or project based in the STEM fields – this idea can be early-stage and teams are not required to have fully-functioning prototypes or proof-of-concept data
+- An idea or project based in the STEM fields – this idea can be early-stage and teams are not required to have fully-functioning prototypes or proof-of-concept data

-- a current university-affiliated teammate – teams including faculty, students, staff, and alumni from the University of Chicago, Argonne National Lab, Fermilab, the Marine Biological Laboratory, and Chicago-area colleges and universities may apply for I-Corps;
+- A current university-affiliated teammate – teams including faculty, students, and staff from the University of Chicago, Argonne National Lab, Fermilab, the Marine Biological Laboratory, and Chicago-area colleges and universities may apply for I-Corps

 The Polsky Center can help facilitate team formation in order to match people with different experiences onto teams, including connecting teams with student interns.
-For more information on how to form a team for I-Corps, contact Meghan Kinney.
+For more information on how to form a team for I-Corps, contact Ellen Zatkowski.